rballant/Tiles-Maker/README.md

 # Tiles Maker :

-Creates and render a tile patern.
+Create and render a tile pattern.